olegshan/JobParser/README.md

 # JobParser

-This app parses Java developer vacancies in Kyiv, Ukraine on five main Ukrainian job sites: Rabota.ua, Work.ua, Dou.ua, Jobs.ua and hh.ua.
+This app parses Java developer vacancies in Kyiv, Ukraine on four main Ukrainian job sites: Rabota.ua, Work.ua, Jobs.ua and hh.ua and on the main Ukrainian site for developers — Dou.ua.

 Live: http://www.jparser.info/